2025 Afghanistan–Pakistan conflict: 12 October

 On 12 October, local sources in Afghanistan reported that a drone strike by Pakistan in Afghanistan's southern provinces of Kandahar and Helmand killed 19 Taliban fighters, including Commander Haji Nusrat.
 The casualties from the drone strike were not confirmed by Afghan officials.

-The same day, Zabihullah Mujahid, spokesperson for the Afghan government, in a post on X (Twitter) stated that 9 Afghan Taliban fighters had been killed and 16 to 18 had been injured during attacks on Pakistan's military posts.
+The same day, Zabihullah Mujahid, spokesperson for the Afghan government, in a post on X stated that nine Afghan Taliban fighters had been killed and 16 to 18 had been injured during attacks on Pakistan's military posts.
 He further claimed that the Afghan Taliban killed 58 Pakistani soldiers, injured 30, and captured 25 Pakistani military posts.
 However, these claims were not confirmed by the Pakistani military or independent media.
 Pakistani state media claimed that its armed forces had captured 21 Afghan border posts, with the Taliban fighters at the posts being either killed or escaping and some allegedly surrendering in Kurram district.
 The Inter-Services Public Relations, the media wing for the Pakistan Armed Forces, released aerial footage of its strike on cross-border Afghan positions.
 BBC Verify confirmed significant damage to an Afghan security compound in Spin Boldak following a Pakistani airstrike.

 The Torkham border crossing and Chaman border crossing in Balochistan were sealed by Pakistani forces, halting any trade or commerce through those routes.

 Pakistani Prime Minister Shehbaz Sharif vowed a "strong retaliation" to Afghan clashes with Pakistani forces.
-Pakistani Interior Minister Mohsin Naqvi stated that Afghanistan will receive a "befitting reply like India," referring to Pakistan's earlier conflict with India in May of that year.
+Pakistani Interior Minister Mohsin Naqvi stated that Afghanistan will receive a "befitting reply like India," referring to Pakistan's earlier conflict with India in May of that year in which despite a ceasefire,Pakistan had tried to claim a victory.
 Pakistani Foreign Minister Ishaq Dar expressed his concerns at the clashes between Afghan and Pakistani forces along the border.
 Asim Munir, Pakistan's chief of the army staff, visited the Afghan border and inspected frontline positions.

 Afghan Foreign Minister Amir Khan Muttaqi announced a temporary cessation of hostilities following requests from Qatar and Saudi Arabia during a press conference in New Delhi.